 Several long red pistes and steep trails for ski racers are offered on the nearby Giant ski area.
 Beginners can head next to Takamagahara Mammoth Ski Area, with its vast terrain and well-maintained slopes; the area is an excellent training ground for novices and intermediates.

 Shiga Kogen Ski Resort Nightlife and Winter ActivitiesIn addition to skiing and snowboarding, Shiga Kogen offers plenty of other winter activities.
 Snowmobiles, kids park and horse sleigh rides are available at the resort.

 Just minutes away from the resort, is the Jigokudani Monkey Park which is inhabited by 200 hot-spring-bathing, adorable snow monkeys.

-Guests can also explore the 1400 year-old Zenkoji temple and historic Matsushiro Kaizu castle by just a short drive to Nagano.
+Guests can also explore the 1400-year-old Zenkoji temple and historical Matsushiro Kaizu castle by just a short drive to Nagano.

 Accommodation is also provided by some of the Japan ski resorts on the highlands, especially in the area around Hasuike.
 Bars and restaurants can be found at Yakebitaiyama and Okushiga area offering Japanese, English and French cuisine.

 The best après in Shiga are located at Ichinose where Izakaya and Western-themed bars serve Japanese craft beers and wide variety of local and international dishes.